 I have been taking topiramate for many years.
 Can taking topiramate make it harder to become pregnant?

-Probably not.
 The effect of topiramate on a woman’s ability to conceive has not been well studied.
-However, at this time it does not appear that topiramate can make it more difficult to become pregnant.

 I have been taking topiramate and just found out I am pregnant.
 Should I stop?

-You should not stop taking topiramate without first talking to your health care provider.
+You should not stop taking topiramate without first talking to your healthcare providers.
 The benefits of taking topiramate must be weighed against the potential risks to the pregnancy.
 Having a seizure or untreated depression in pregnancy may be harmful to both the pregnant woman and the baby.
 If your symptoms are well controlled on topiramate, and there are no other options that are better-studied, your health care provider may advise against changing or stopping your medication.

 Can taking topiramate during my pregnancy cause birth defects?

 Possibly.
-Although most children born to women who take topiramate during pregnancy do not have a birth defect, there is a small increased chance for birth defects when taking topiramate in the first trimester.
-The chance for a birth defect may be influenced by the dose of topiramate, the level of topiramate in the blood, whether topiramate is taken alone or in combination with other antiepileptic medications, and possibly other factors.
-Studies suggest that topiramate use in the first trimester may increase the chance that a baby will be born with a cleft lip and/or a cleft palate (split lip or opening in the roof of the mouth).
-Also, studies suggest a higher risk for being small for gestational age.
+While most children born to women who take topiramate during pregnancy do not have a birth defect, there is a small increased chance for birth defects when taking topiramate in the first trimester.
+The chance for a birth defect might be affected by the dose of topiramate, the level of topiramate in the blood, whether topiramate is taken alone or in combination with other antiepileptic medications, and possibly other factors.
+Studies suggest that topiramate use in the first trimester can increase the chance that a baby will be born with a cleft lip and/or a cleft palate (split lip or opening in the roof of the mouth).

 What could happen to my baby if I stopped taking my topiramate and then had a seizure during my pregnancy?